 As mentioned previously, once the SLP service information has been stored in the NDS tree, the normal replication and distribution processing of NDS will guarantee its global accessibility.
 Only those Directory agents granted access rights to the Scope container object will have access to the SLP service information in that scope.
 To reduce bandwidth requirements on large networks, the NetWare SLP Directory agent doesn't use IP multicast.
 In a small network, IP multicast is a viable technology that can be coupled with the SLP user and Service agents to provide acceptable discovery service.
 As the network expands, the IP multicast can cause some bandwidth reduction, as routers must forward the multicast packets to all registered nodes.
 To solve this problem, NetWare SLP Directory agents collect the information from local segments and then establish IP unicast relationships.

-Although the SLP RFC defines the Directory agent and its relationship to the user and Service agents, the specification doesn't address the relationship among multiple Directory agents.
-A "Directory Agent-to-Directory Agent" protocol is mentioned in the specification, but the work has been left to a future version of the RFC.
+Although the SLP RFC defines the Directory agent and its relationship to the user and Service agents.
+A Directory Agent-to-Directory Agent protocol is mentioned in the specification, but the work has been left to a future version of the RFC.
 NDS, however, provides a solution.
 The NDS replicated database can provide authenticated and synchronized information across networks while preserving network bandwidth.